amir-goudarzi/style-transfer-app/README.md

 ## Introduction

-This project allows you to apply style transfer techniques to images, creating artistic and visually appealing results.
+This project allows you to apply style transfer techniques to images, creating artistic and visually appealing results using the [Gatys et al's neural algorithm for artistic style](https://arxiv.org/abs/1508.06576).
 It utilizes PyTorch and pre-trained VGG16 models to achieve this.

 ## Features